jdlrobson/SimpleSkins/skins/README.txt

 To add a skin simply do the following:
 * Add a folder under skins.
-Must contain config.json, init.js, styles.css and template.mustache
+At minimum must contain template.mustache
-* Turn the skin on in your LocalSettings with this simple line:

-	$wgSFDefaultSimpleSkin = '<Folder name>';
+* Alternatively copy an existing skin and use it as the basis for your skin.